 If you don't want to do a complete reinstall there are other options.
 If you open Settings from the Start menu, select Update & Security, then choose Recovery from the left-hand menu, you have a number of options.

 You can reset the PC which effectively allows you to do an in-place reinstall, though of course this only works if your PC is still running.
-If you've upgraded from Windows 7 or 8 you have the option to roll back, however, this is only available for the first month after upgrading to Windows 10.
 There's also an Advanced start-up option, which we'll cover in the next slide.

 8. Do an advanced start-up